Aphorica/json-processor/README.md

 If a comment is an array item, the item will be removed from the array and the array rebuilt, sans comment item (order will be maintained)

+## Substitution

+Substitutions happen in the value field only for objects containing _"file"_ keys.
+Substitution paths are listed in the _"options/paths"_ argument on invocation (see next).

+The substitution delimiters are _"{&nbsp;}"_.

+When a delimited substitution value is encountered in a value, it will be replaced with the corresponding path, and the base path prepended.

+if the completed path is absolute (per `path.absolute()` test), the base path will _not_ be prepended.

 ## Invoking
 ```